-Miami Juvenile Crimes Attorney
+Miami Juvenile Crime Attorney

 Unfortunately, the teen years can be precarious and all too many juveniles face DUI or drug charges.
 If your son or daughter has been charged with a juvenile offense, you need solid legal representation sooner rather than later.
-That’s where Julia Kefalinos, a prominent Miami juvenile attorney comes in.
+That’s where Julia Kefalinos, a prominent Miami juvenile crime attorney comes in.
 She is well versed in Florida’s juvenile laws as well as local diversion programs, private counselors, drug and alcohol programs & Teen Court.

 Juvenile Attorney Serving Miami and Fort Lauderdale